 The Centre’s safeguarding procedures are robust and highly effective, linking with other professionals as needed, to best support a child in need.
 Early intervention is key.
 Please see below for further details regarding safeguarding at North Herts ESC.
 The school Safeguarding Policy can be found in the centre policies section on our website.

-The school’s Designated Safeguarding Lead is Shelley Hughes
+The school’s Designated Safeguarding Lead is Mrs S. Hughes

 Deputy Designated Safeguarding Leads:

 Ms K. Robinson – Assistant Head KS4

 Miss H. Emery- SENCO

 Mrs M. Allen – General Instructor / Safeguard Support